Moddable-OpenSource/moddable/documentation/Moddable SDK - Getting Started.md

 1. Download [Microsoft Visual Studio 2017 Community Edition installer](https://www.visualstudio.com/downloads/).
 Launch the installer, choose the "Desktop development for C++" option and install.

+2. Create a `Projects` directory in your `%USERPROFILE%` directory, e.g. `C:\Users\<your-user-name>` for the Moddable SDK repository.

+	> Note: The Moddable SDK repository can be downloaded to any directory.
+These setup instructions assume the Moddable SDK is downloaded to the `%USERPROFILE%` directory.

-2. Download the [Moddable repository](https://github.com/Moddable-OpenSource/moddable), or use the `git` command line tool as follows:
+3. Download the [Moddable repository](https://github.com/Moddable-OpenSource/moddable), or use the `git` command line tool as follows:

 	```
+	cd C:\Users\<user>\Projects
 	git clone https://github.com/Moddable-OpenSource/moddable
 	```

-3. Setup the `MODDABLE` environment variable to point at your local Moddable SDK repository directory:
+4. Setup the `MODDABLE` environment variable to point at your local Moddable SDK repository directory:

 	```
 	set MODDABLE=C:\Users\<user>\Projects\moddable
 	```

-4. Edit the system `PATH` environment variable to include the build directory:
+5. Edit the system `PATH` environment variable to include the build directory:

 	```
 	%MODDABLE%\build\bin\win\release